 If you use your email to send pictures of your trip to Italy to friends and family, you’re probably fine with the email you’re already using.

 However, if you’re someone that receives sensitive documents, like a journalist or business owner, you’re going to need to know how to send a secure or encrypted email in Gmail.

-Why would I need to send a secure email?
+Why would I need to send a secure email in Gmail?

-There are lots of reasons you may need to send a secure email.
+There are lots of reasons why you may be interested in sending a secure email in Gmail.
 As a business owner, you may want to keep aspects of your business private, such as new product design.

 If you’re ill, you may want to communicate securely with the doctor handling your illness.